How do I become a professionally accredited or registered nutritionist?

 Nutrition Society of Australia

-The Dietitians Association of Australia has developed an accreditation scheme for dietitians and other nutrition professionals.
+The Dietitians Association of Australia has a comprehensive accreditation scheme for dietitians.
 To find out more go to www.daa.asn.au

 Dietitians Association of Australia

 1/8 Phipps Close